How to Personally Thank 500+ Donors When You’re a Team of One

 Why personal thank yous matter (and why they’re not optional anymore)

-Donor retention is already low: 4 out of 5 first-time donors never give again.
+Donor retention is already low: 4 out of 5 first-time donors never give again

 Not because they don’t care, but because they never hear from you after the receipt.
-(Or if they do, it’s only at year-end or your monthly newsletter).
+Or if they do, it’s only at year-end or your monthly newsletter.

-A simple automation can save you dozens of hours and make every donor feel seen.
+A Zapier automation can save you dozens of hours and make every donor feel seen.
 If thanking donors consistently feels like carrying a backpack full of rocks, this is your way to lighten the load.

 “Imagine someone opening an email that’s automated, but feeling like you just sent it because it’s written so well in your voice…It’s magical.”